 By the end of grade 4 (the final year of program support), learners in SHRP-supported classrooms were nearly 4 times more likely to be reading 60 or more words per minute in English than control learners.
 Progress was also significant in the Ngakarimojong language, with 71 percent of grade 4 learners reading more than 40 words per minute, compared to 30 percent of learners in control schools.
 Reading comprehension has also improved across all 12 languages.

-Together, three projects—SHRP; the USAID-funded, RTI-implemented Uganda Literacy and Retention Activity; and the Global Partnership for Education-funded, MoES-implemented Uganda Teacher and School Effectiveness Project—are supporting improved reading outcomes at scale in 80 percent of government primary schools nationwide.
+Together, three projects—SHRP; the USAID-funded, RTI-implemented Uganda Literacy and Retention Activity (LARA); and the Global Partnership for Education-funded, MoES-implemented Uganda Teacher and School Effectiveness Project—supported improved reading outcomes at scale in 80 percent of government primary schools nationwide.

 Promoting health, development and inclusion

-SHRP also works with the MoES to provide sustainable approaches for effective HIV/AIDS education in primary and post-primary schools.
-More than 547,000 children in 2,067 schools have been reached with HIV/AIDS education and life skills information.
-The program also supports SRGBV prevention interventions in 164 program schools across 10 districts.
+SHRP also worked with the MoES to provide sustainable approaches for effective HIV/AIDS education in primary and post-primary schools.
+More than 547,000 children in 2,067 schools were reached with HIV/AIDS education and life skills information.
+The program also supported SRGBV prevention interventions in 164 program schools across 10 districts.

-Furthermore, SHRP is supporting the MoES’s Special Needs Education Department on inclusion strategies for learners.
-Since 2015, more than 20,000 grades 1–4 teachers have attended trainings on how to support learners with special education needs.
-Additionally, early grade reading “teacher guides” have been developed by the program, which focus on literacy skills of learners with special learning needs.
+Furthermore, SHRP supported the MoES’s Special Needs Education Department on inclusion strategies for learners.
+More than 20,000 grades 1–4 teachers attended trainings on how to support learners with special education needs.
+Additionally, early grade reading “teacher guides” were developed by the program and focused on literacy skills of learners with special learning needs.

 Ensuring institutionalization of program impact

-In 2016-2017, the MoES and Uganda’s Kyambogo University (which certifies teachers in Uganda) incorporated SHRP’s methodology and materials for improving reading instruction and preventing HIV/AIDS and SRGBV into the Primary Teacher College (PTC) pre-service curriculum.
-As of 2017, all school principals, deputy principals, and PTC tutors have been trained using the SHRP and LARA methodology, thereby ensuring that all new teachers entering Ugandan primary classrooms are trained to use the SHRP and LARA materials.
-In addition, to ensure continued focus on early grade reading, the Uganda National Examinations Board has conducted their own EGRA as part of the ministry’s reading reform efforts, and the National Curriculum Development Center has taken the lead on reviewing and revising teaching and learning materials.
+In 2016-2017, the MoES and Uganda’s Kyambogo University (which certifies teachers in Uganda) incorporated SHRP’s methodology and materials for improving reading instruction and preventing HIV/AIDS and SRGBV into the Primary Teacher College (PTC) pre-service curriculum, ensuring that all new teachers entering Ugandan primary classrooms are trained to use the SHRP and LARA materials.
+In addition, to ensure continued focus on early grade reading, the Uganda National Examinations Board conducted their own EGRA as part of the Ministry’s reading reform efforts, and the National Curriculum Development Center took the lead on reviewing and revising teaching and learning materials.